silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

 ## Why Gulp?

 In the past, I worked on a project built with Grunt and at first, I thought about using it again.
 Unfortunately, I couldn’t find a way to get it to work.
 I think I couldn’t find a tutorial clear enough on how to install and setup Grunt.
 I knew beforehand that Gulp could help me accomplish the same goal and so I went ahead to find a good tutorial.
-The first result in my Google search was [a tutorial from CSS-trick][2], and it was just what I needed.
-I also used as a reference [this other tutorial on gitconnected][3], but it's not very explicit.
+The first result in my Google search was [a tutorial from CSS-Trick][2], and it was just what I needed.
+I also used as a reference [this other tutorial on GitConnected][3], but it's not very explicit.
 That's why I decided to write this article.

-[2]: https://css-tricks.com/gulp-for-beginners/ "CSS-trick article on getting started with Gulp"
+[2]: https://css-tricks.com/gulp-for-beginners/ "CSS-Trick article on getting started with Gulp"
 [3]: https://levelup.gitconnected.com/how-to-setup-your-workflow-using-gulp-v4-0-0-5450e3d7c512 "GitConnected article on setting up a workflow with Gulp"

 ## The process